How to Make Lego Minifigs Using Silicon Molds

 We also made two dozen chocolate Lego pieces.
 These guys were more time-intensive, as the chocolate takes three times longer than the crayons to cool.
 But it’s still a fun, easy option for using your silicon molds.
 You could get really crazy with this one.
 I read tutorials that involved small paintbrushes and peanut butter filling.
 You know that’s not happening in my house, but if you are a 6+ on the crafty scale, you could be all over that one.

 I read about all the different kinds of chocolates, pros and cons for melting and eating.
 At the end of the day, I knew most of our craft fair customers would be kids so I just went with the option that had the reputation for melting (and re-melting) really easily: Candy Melts.
-You can buy big bags of these at craft stores.
+You can buy big bags of these at craft stores or on Amazon.
 They aren’t the best chocolate, but for this project they were foolproof which was my main criteria.

 Place the chocolate in a microwave-safe bowl.
 Melt at half-power 30 seconds at a time, stirring often, until the chocolate is shiny and melted.